EverydayHealthLogo

 • Medical School: Mt Sinai Sch of Med of The City Univ of Ny, New York Ny | Icahn School of Medicine at Mount Sinai

-Is Dr. Harmon board certified in Ophthalmologist?
+Is Dr. Harmon board certified as an Ophthalmologist?

 Yes, Dr. Gregory Harmon, MD is board certified by the American Board of Ophthalmology